This is a syndicated post, originally published here

 Tables: The jury is out on whether tables that outline core competencies, skills or proficiencies can or can’t be read by ATS.
 Your safest bet?
 Remove them by converting the content from the table into a sentence.

-Borders: Many argue that ATS views page borders like tables…which means anything inside the border potentially can’t be read.
+Borders: Many argue that ATS views page borders like tables…which mean anything inside the border potentially can’t be read.
 Play it safe and remove borders from your Plain Text document.

 Acronyms and Abbreviations: Terms like P.M.P., Ph.D., J.D. often cannot be read after your name in ATS.
-Instead make sure they appear in the education and certifications sections later in the document.
+Instead, make sure they appear in the education and certification sections later in the document.

 Stick to basic headings to ensure the software can read it.
 ATS recognizes the following headlines: Profile, Experience, Education, Certifications, and Awards.